betterscientificsoftware/bssw.io/Articles/Blog/Fellows2018Contributions.md

 ### Fellows improve code quality
+---
-<i>Even the most seasoned code developer can spend countless hours tracking down a bug that could have been caught with peer code review. </i>
+**_Even the most seasoned code developer can spend countless hours tracking down a bug that could have been caught with peer code review._ **

 BSSw Fellow <b>Jeffrey Carver</b> modernizes scientific software quality assurance by teaching contemporary peer code review in scientific software development through best practices tutorials and hands-on code review exercises.
 His tutorial includes a general introduction to code review, a more specific discussion of the unique nature of scientific code review, and an overview of available tool support.
 Tutorial attendees participate in hands-on exercises to practice code review.
 The tutorial concludes with a group discussion about best practices for performing scientific code review.
 Learn more about peer code review through his tutorial website (including slides): [Contemporary Peer Code Review Practices](https://se4science.org/tutorials/ECP19/), from the 2019 Annual Meeting of the DOE Exascale Computing Project.
 <p>&nbsp;</p>